Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 25. Broccoli

 Roasting broccoli on high heat allows it to get tender with crispy caramelized bits that are full of big flavor.
-These veggie tacos are cheap to make, delicious, and light to eat, and are one of the most satisfying ways to work green vegetables into an indulgent meal.
+These veggie tacos are inexpensive to make, delicious, and light to eat, making them one of the most satisfying ways to incorporate green vegetables into an indulgent meal.

 Recipe: Vegicano